AhmedHussKhalifa/Dense_Passage_Retrieval_in_Conversational_Search/README.md

 ### Note:

-If you had some errors working with working Huggingface to download pretrained model you can follow these steps:
+If you had some errors while working with Huggingface to download pretrained model you can follow these steps:

 ```bash
 mkdir data/models